Natalie Blais

 Natalie Blais is an American politician.
-She is the State Representative for the 1st Franklin District of Massachusetts, which covers an area of 511.3 square miles.
+She is a former State Representative for the 1st Franklin District of Massachusetts, which covers an area of 511.3 square miles.
 She was elected in 2018 following the retirement of Stephen Kulik.
+She resigned in January 2026 to take an administrative position at the University of Massachusetts Amherst.
 Blais is a member of the Democratic Party.